 With decades of experience practicing within and before federal and state energy regulatory agencies, our energy team knows how to make regulation work for and not against our clients’ interests.
 Bracewell's energy regulatory group represents clients in all aspects of power generation and transmission regulation, licensing and ratemaking.
 The group's attorneys and non-attorney regulatory consultants, together with the firm's white-collar crime and regulatory investigations group, have experience in representing clients before the DOE, FERC, CFTC, Securities & Exchange Commission, Department of Justice and Federal Trade Commission in regulation, compliance and enforcement cases.
 Our regulatory team includes counsel with more than 25 years of senior-level experience at the CFTC and FERC, and our clients benefit from the relationships our lawyers and consultants have developed with decision-makers and staff at these agencies.

 Bracewell’s large oil and gas regulatory team is unique among law firms handling oil and gas regulatory matters – we are not exclusively regulatory lawyers, but multi-disciplinary practitioners who are able to help clients navigate the implications of regulatory issues in project developments, acquisition and divestiture transactions, and disputes.
 Bracewell’s energy regulatory attorneys regularly practice within and before the FERC, DOE, CFTC, and other federal and state energy regulatory agencies.
+Our oil and gas regulatory practice is recognized as a market leader by Chambers Global, Chambers USA and Legal500 US earning the top ranking in each publication.
+We Know Energy®.

 Recent Notable Matters

-Powerex Corp. — U.S. legal and regulatory advisor in negotiations with the California ISO (CAISO) to create a framework for cross-border participation in the CAISO’s western energy imbalance and expanded multi-state day-ahead markets; representation at FERC for approval of the same
+Powerex Corp. — US legal and regulatory advisor in negotiations with the California ISO (CAISO) to create a framework for cross-border participation in the CAISO's western energy imbalance and expanded multi-state day-ahead markets; representation at FERC for approval of the same

 Apache Corporation — strategic partnership with EPIC Midstream Holdings, LP and Noble Energy Inc. to develop the EPIC Crude Oil Pipeline, including transportation service agreements, tariffs and related regulatory matters